 This week on Food Detectives, Ted Allen is on a mission to find out what stains your teeth the fastest?
 Is it tea, cola, coffee or wine?
 And Ted invites an olfactory expert to sniff out the best cure for the food techs' bad breath.
 Plus you may have heard that it's impossible to drink a gallon of milk in an hour, but is it true?
-Find out here, on Food Detectives.

 Ted Allen recruits identical twins for an experiment to find out if drinking lots of water really makes your skin look better.
-The Food Detectives team also creates liquid smoke in the lab, and discovers the bizarre secret ingredients in natural food coloring.
+The Food Detectives team also creates liquid smoke in the lab and discovers the bizarre secret ingredients in natural food coloring.

 This week the team conducts an experiment to find out if the size of your plates can make you fat.
 Ted Allen also reveals why asparagus doesn't smell like much going in, but can be rather pungent coming out.
 And, have you ever wondered how much of the alcohol evaporates when you cook with liquor?
-Lastly - can drinking too much water actually kill you?
+Lastly -- can drinking too much water actually kill you?
 Find out this week, on Food Detectives.

 This week, Ted Allen wants to know what labels like "low fat" and "light" really mean.
 And, are they a good way to help you lose weight?
 The food detectives also want to know if bugs could be part of a balanced diet.
-So, Ted serves up some six-legged critters to the food techs.
+So, Ted serves up some six-legged critters to the Food Techs.
 Finally, have you ever heard that green potato chips are poisonous?
 Find out if there's any truth to that claim, this week, on Food Detectives.

-This week the food detectives want to know if New York City really has the best pizza.
+The food detectives want to know if New York City really has the best pizza.
 And if so, is the secret in the water?
 We'll also find out what metals like iron and copper are doing in our food, and discover the good, the bad and the ugly truth about preservatives.
 Also, Ted Allen wants to know if tapping the top of a soda can to prevent it from exploding really works.
-Find out this week, on Food Detectives.